Galápagos: A Journey of a Lifetime

 Guest Author

 Matt Flower has over 20 years of experience as an environmental educator.
-Currently, Matt is the Environmental Education and Early Childhood Specialist at the Urban Ecology Center and co-leads a unique and innovative NbEC education model for children 6 and under called the Preschool Environmental Education Program (PEEP).
+Currently, Matt is the Manager of Early Childhood Environmental Education at the Urban Ecology Center and co-leads a unique and innovative NbEC education model for children 6 and under called the Preschool Environmental Education Program (PEEP).
 PEEP partners with childcare centers, preschools, special needs classrooms, and intergenerational facilities for in-school, near-space, and field trip opportunities.
 While teaching at the Urban Ecology Center he earned a Nature-based Early Childhood Education Graduate Certificate from Antioch University of New England in 2017.
 In 2019, Matt was presented with the WAEE Non-formal Educator of the Year Award.
 During his graduate studies, Matt completed a fellowship with David Sobel to provide innovative case studies for David’s most recent book, The Sky Above and the Mud Below, published in 2020.
 “Matt’s work to bring nature-based early childhood approaches to inner city Milwaukee children is on the cutting edge of this movement.”
 David Sobel, Author and AUNE Graduate School Senior Faculty.
 Matt is also currently teaching an online Urban Nature-based Early Childhood course at Alverno College in Milwaukee.

 More from our Blog